CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 <img style="max-width:380px; box-shadow: 0 0 0 1px rgba(111,119,130,.15), 0 5px 20px 0 rgba(21,27,38,.08); border-radius: 4px;" src="../images/slack-rule.png" />

 A Rule Action allows users to customize actions triggered by Asana's rule engine.
-They use the same functionality as the [Modal Form](/docs/modal-form), as Asana requests a form definition from the App Server.
+They use the same functionality as the [Modal Form](/docs/modal-form), as Asana requests a form definition from the app server.
 The app controls the form fields, handles `on_change` events, and stores the inputs of the form.
-When a rule is created, Asana sends a request to the App Server with the user-specified inputs.
-When the rule is triggered, Asana sends an event to the App Server.
+When a rule is created, Asana sends a request to the app server with the user-specified inputs.
+When the rule is triggered, Asana sends an event to the app server.

 Rule Actions are a part of [Asana Rules](https://asana.com/guide/help/premium/rules).

-_Note: An App Server must be hosted in order for Rule Actions to function.
+_Note: An app server must be hosted in order for Rule Actions to function.
 For a brief list of popular hosting options, see [Hosting](/docs/hosting)._

 To see an example app server written for Rule Actions, see our [app-components-rule-action-example-app](https://github.com/Asana/app-components-rule-action-example-app) on GitHub.